I Thought I Was In Paradise

 In 1985, at the age of thirty-seven, Hollis Sigler was diagnosed with breast cancer.
-You Worry About Its Success was painted during this period when Sigler still felt she might win her battle with the disease.
 In 1991 the cancer reappeared and, despite further treatments, metastasized in her bones a year later.
 This time, instead of remaining silent about her ordeal, she began the work that would become Hollis Sigler’s Breast Cancer Journal.

-4. Do the words Sigler wrote at the top of the painting help you understand what you see or do they add another level of mystery?
-After looking carefully at You Worry About Its Success have your first impressions changed or been reinforced?
-Why?
+- Do the words in and around I Thought I Was in Paradise help you understand what you are seeing, or do they add another level of mystery?
+After looking carefully at the painting, has your first impression changed or been reinforced?